 Here’s how it works:

 - Download, install, and activate Easier Business Blogging Pinterest.
-You can grab a copy by filling out the opt-in form below, or by signing up for the Easier Business Blogging waitlist.
+You can grab a copy by filling out the opt-in form below, or by signing up on this page.

 - Adjust your settings as desired.